Impact of endocrine disruptors on our lives

 - In food and cosmetic packaging, Phthalates

-Contains no phosphates, parabens or colorants .
+It contains no phosphates, parabens, or colorants .

 2.- NATULIM washing machine detergent

-It is made with natural and biodegradable ingredients , the packaging is 70% recycled and recyclable cardboard and is vegan.
+It is made with natural and biodegradable ingredients , the packaging is 70% recycled and recyclable cardboard and it is vegan.

 In another post I'll tell you about the Mulieres family and all their products.